+The upper limit ($\fs$) is essentially driven by observations of the evolving ultra-violet luminosity function at $z \sim 5-12$ that seems to indicate a constant efficiency of star formation for galaxies more massive than about $10^{9.5}\msun$ in terms of halo mass \citep[see e.g.][]{dayal2014a,mauerhofer2023}.
 The value of $\fej$ naturally depends on the fraction of SNII energy that can couple to the gas ($f_w$); we use this formalism to derive the gas mass ejected at any time step due to SNII feedback.
 At any time step this results in a newly formed stellar mass of $M_* = \feff M_g$ and an associated continuous star formation rate of $\psi = M_*/30{\rm Myr}$.
 We compute the intrinsic UV emission, $L_{\rm{UV}}^{\rm{int}}$, using the \code{bpass} (v2.2.1) stellar population synthesis model \citep{BPASS1,BPASS2} which assumes a Kroupa IMF \citep{Kroupa01} between $0.1-100\msun$.
 As an example, a galaxy with metallicity of $7.5\%~\rm{Z}_{\odot}$ and $\psi = 1\msun~{\rm yr^{-1}}$ has a value of $L_{\rm{UV}}^{\rm{int}} = 1.23\times 10^{40} [\rm{erg~ s^{-1}\AA^{-1}}]$ and an ionising photon production rate of $\rm{\dot{N}_{ion}} = 2.83 \times 10^{53} [\rm{s^{-1}}]$.